rixiobarrios/checkpoint-javascript/readme.md

 **IMPORTANT**: Make sure to use the `var` keyword for **ALL** variable declarations (for testing purposes). **DO NOT** use `const` or `let`.

 **DO NOT** modify the files in the `/test/` folder.

-## Submission

-Fork this repository and clone your fork locally.
-Commit as you go.
-When you are finished, push to GitHub.

-**Wait until the end of the hour to make your Pull Request**